GitSquiddo/guide/guide/preparations/setting-up-a-bot-application.md

 ### What is a token, anyway?

 A token is essentially your bot's password; it's what your bot uses to login to Discord.
 With that being said, **it is vital that you do not ever share this token with anybody, purposely or accidentally**.
-If someone does manage to get a hold of your token, they can use your bot as if it were theirs—this means they can perform malicious acts with it.
+If someone does manage to get a hold of your token, they can use your bot as if it were theirs — this means they can perform malicious acts with it.

 ### Token leak scenario